Dinir/study-log/nodejs/readme.md

   - test express applications using [supertest]
   - test communications between codes not the actual codes using `rewire` and spies
 - [node-todo-api][5]
+  - use MongoDB
     - install [MongoDB], [node-mongodb-native], robo3t, and learn NoSQL vocabulary ~~damn qt rendering things so ugly~~
     - insert, fetch, remove, update in mongodb
     - use [Mongoose ORM]\(Object Relational Mapping) to do these things
+  - make API
-  - use [Postman] to make APIs
+    - use [Postman] to make API
     use methods POST, GET, PATCH, DELETE
     - test API endpoints
   - separate test environments
+  - setup a user model
+    - use [validator][] to validate string inputs
+    - try hashing passwords with [crypto-js][]
+    - use [jwt][] to make token methods that can be used to secure the app